 “We have some fantastic customers, so I’m sure it’s something we’ll see grow even further.”

-Michelle Hughes, of Wright Hassall, said: “Andreas and the whole team at Fish Plus have provided an incredible amount of support to their local community during what is an extremely difficult time for so many.
+Robert Lee, Partner and Corporate Lawyer with Wright Hassall, said: “Andreas and the whole team at Fish Plus have provided an incredible amount of support to their local community during what is an extremely difficult time for so many.

 “They are a real inspiration and very worthy winners of our acts of kindness initiative.